 Yes.
-Access to properties will be maintained throughout the project unless we have made prior arrangements with you.
+Access to properties is maintained throughout the project unless we have made prior arrangements with you.
 If crews are working directly in front of your property, they will work with you to help you exit as quickly as possible.
 Generally, steel plates are placed over the trench to allow cars to drive over the trench – this can take around five to ten minutes to organise depending on the work being undertaken.
-Traffic controllers will be on site to ensure you can safely enter onto the road/street.
+Traffic controllers are on on site to ensure you can safely enter onto the road/street.

 How long would work take outside my home?